 Nobody wants their brand associated with the wrong messaging or content.
 As fake news continues to proliferate online, brand safety has become a prominent issue that is top of mind for companies and communication professionals alike.
 In February 2019 alone, major brands including Nestle, Epic Games, and McDonalds paused their YouTube advertising over concerns regarding their advertising being shown next to objectionable and inappropriate content.
+Brand safety has never been a bigger concern.

 HOW CAN WE FIX IT?